-“When my brothers and I first arrived in Sherman, I was quite sarcastic to mother and father.
+“You’re so much like me, it’s scary.”
+He ground out his cigarette on the pier and flicked it into the water.
+“When my brothers and I first arrived in Sherwood, I was quite sarcastic to my mother and father.
 I used it to hide a lot of personal problems.”

 “Does your story start when you were sixteen?”
-I asked, as I turned to gather my shoes.
+I asked as I turned to gather my shoes.

 By now my voice was growing more hysterical.
 Uncle Theodore continued to sit beside me in silence.

 By now, I was sobbing.
-Uncle Theodore reached into his pocket, and pulled out a handkerchief.
-I wordlessly accepted, as he patted my head.
+Uncle Theodore reached into his pocket and pulled out a handkerchief.
+I wordlessly accepted as he patted my head.

 “Why would she do that?”
 I asked.

-“My story starts when I was sixteen, Papi’s story starts when he was sixteen, and the four of you came to Sherman when you were sixteen.
+“My story starts when I was sixteen, Papi’s story starts when he was sixteen, and the four of you came to Sherwood when you were sixteen.
 Is that the magic age in this family?”
 I laughed, as I stood up and reached down to help Uncle Theodore to his feet.
-Despite his age, the old man didn’t walk with a cane, and still boasted a full head of silver hair.
+Despite his age, the old man didn’t walk with a cane and still boasted a full head of silver hair.

 “In my day, the trolley would drop you off where my Cadillac is parked now.”

-I paused, and stared at my uncle in silence.
+I paused and stared at my uncle in silence.